Credit card fraud: Famous credit fraud attacks

 Between July 2005 and mid-January 2007, a breach of systems at TJX Companies exposed data from more than 45.6 million credit cards.
 Albert Gonzalez is accused of being the ringleader of the group responsible for the thefts.
 In August 2009 Gonzalez was also indicted for the biggest known credit card theft to date – information from more than 130 million credit and debit cards was stolen at Heartland Payment Systems, retailers 7-Eleven and Hannaford Brothers, and two unidentified companies.

 In 2012, about 40 million sets of payment card information were compromised by a hack of Adobe Systems.
 The information compromised included customer names, encrypted payment card numbers, expiration dates, and information relating to orders, Chief Security Officer Brad Arkin said.

 In July 2013, press reports indicated four Russians and a Ukrainian were indicted in the U.S. state of New Jersey for what was called "the largest hacking and data breach scheme ever prosecuted in the United States."
-Albert Gonzalez was also cited as a co-conspirator of the attack, which saw at least 160 million credit card losses and excess of $300 million in losses.
+Albert Gonzalez was also cited as a co-conspirator of the attack, which saw at least 160 million credit card losses and an excess of $300 million in losses.
 The attack affected both American and European companies including Citigroup, Nasdaq OMX Group, PNC Financial Services Group, Visa licensee Visa Jordan, Carrefour, JCPenney and JetBlue Airways.

 Between 27 November 2013 and 15 December 2013, a breach of systems at Target Corporation exposed data from about 40 million credit cards.
 The information stolen included names, account numbers, expiry dates, and card security codes.

 From 16 July to 30 October 2013, a hacking attack compromised about a million sets of payment card data stored on computers at Neiman-Marcus.
 A malware system, designed to hook into cash registers and monitor the credit card authorisation process (RAM-scraping malware), infiltrated Target's systems and exposed information from as many as 110 million customers.

-On 8 September 2014, The Home Depot confirmed that their payment systems were compromised.
+On 8 September 2014, The Home Depot confirmed that its payment systems were compromised.
 They later released a statement saying that the hackers obtained a total of 56 million credit card numbers as a result of the breach.

 On 15 May 2016, in a coordinated attack, a group of around 100 individuals used the data of 1600 South African credit cards to steal US$12.7 million from 1400 convenience stores in Tokyo within three hours.
-By acting on a Sunday and in another country than the bank which issued the cards, they are believed to have won enough time to leave Japan before the heist was discovered.
+By acting on a Sunday and in another country than the bank that issued the cards, they are believed to have won enough time to leave Japan before the heist was discovered.